What Is Your Time Style?

 The Davises suggest that partners look objectively at each other’s time styles.
 Couples then see that ADHD thinking can have advantages over FAD thinking.
 “A typical asset of the ADHD way of seeing time is the ability to step into the moment and experience it fully,” says Dr. Davis, “not burdened by thinking about the before and after (how did this happen and where is it going?).”

-Try This On
+Try This Time Style

 The ADHD and FAD styles each have advantages, but what happens when you put them in the same room?
 Whether it’s a romantic relationship, a parent and child, or even an employer and employee, different time styles can lead to conflicts.
 The linear thinker may feel that her partner with ADHD doesn’t care about her priorities, or may be forced into the role of organizer.
 The person with ADHD might see his partner as controlling, or caring too much about little things.